Fertility Awareness Methods (FAM Birth Control)

 How Effective are the Methods?

-How Do I Use them?
+How Do I Use FAM Birth Control?

-Remember that this is page has basic background information on fertility awareness methods and should not be taken as professional medical advice.
+This page has basic background information on fertility awareness methods and should not be taken as professional medical advice.

 The temperature method can identify when ovulation occurs by measuring body temperature every day.
 That’s because a woman’s body temperature rises slightly after ovulation and remains elevated until right before the start of her next period.
-The object of this exercise is to not have unprotected sex until 72 hours after the end of ovulation.
+The object of this exercise is to avoid unprotected sex until 72 hours after the end of ovulation.

 Your temperature should be recorded in a special chart.
 These can be obtained by a health care professional or women’s health center.
 If you are feeling angry, suffering from illness, or dealing with any other condition which could raise your blood pressure and body temperature (even slightly), it is best to put this in your chart to help you understand how that might affect the results.
 It is also advisable to have a health care professional help you interpret your chart for the first little while.

-In order to use this information to figure out when you may or may not be at the height of your fertility, you need to examine your mucus frequently and chart it in a calendar.
+In order to use this information to figure out when you may or may not be at the height of your fertility, you need to examine your mucus several times a day and chart it in a calendar.

-Note that women, who are breast feeding, undergoing medical procedures on their cervix, in a postmenopausal state, just got off hormonal contraceptives, use spermicide or suffer from STIs or vaginitis may have irregular mucus patterns which could compromise the accuracy of this method.
+Note that women who are breast feeding, undergoing medical procedures on their cervix, in a postmenopausal state, just got off hormonal contraceptives, use spermicide or suffer from STIs or vaginitis may have irregular mucus patterns which could compromise the accuracy of this method.

-You can determine your safe days and your most fertile days once you have tracked the amount of days in each of your cycles for at least 8 cycles (12 cycles is preferred for accuracy).
+You can determine your “safe days” and your most fertile days once you have tracked the amount of days in each of your cycles for at least 8 cycles (12 cycles is preferred for accuracy).

 Conduct the same exercise again, but this time, subtract 11 from the number of days in your longest cycle.
 With this number, count the number of days from the beginning of day one of your current cycle and mark the day you land on with an X. This represents the last day you are likely to be fertile.

-The Standard Days Method
+Standard Days Method

-The Standard Days Method is a type of calendar method of tracking your fertility.
+The Standard Days Method is a type of calendar method for tracking your fertility.
 It commonly involves tracking your cycle by moving a rubber ring around a special string of beads called Cyclebeads.
 This method is only useful for women who have regular cycles which never fall shorter than 26 days or extend longer than 32 days.